jelodge/GeneralAssemblyCapstone/README.md

 Overall this project has been fascinating to work on, both as a wine aficionado and as an introduction to data science.
 Tackling issues around acquiring and cleaning data, dealing with very high dimension feature spaces and which models are the most appropriate to apply in such circumstances has been intriguing to investigate.

-While the model R<sup>2</sup> score is not remarkably high, at only 0.35, there are also considerations for future work to include the NLP and feature engineering methods outlined above which may help to improve this score.
+While the model R<sup>2</sup> score on test data is not remarkably high, at only 0.38, there are also considerations for future work to include the NLP and feature engineering methods outlined above which may help to improve this score.
 Correctly predicting the incredibly high priced wines also proved very difficult for the model, so either an understanding of the limitations of the model’s application or further features to aid in delineating in these outlier cases would also help the model generalise better in the future.
 That being said, it would also be worth investigating the wines with significantly higher predicted prices than reality, as these could potentially represent under-priced wines given shared characteristics with similar, more expensive bottles.

 Finally I want to note that this project is still a work in progress, and updates will be shared as they are developed.